$88 Standard Water Heater Flush! Regularly $176. Claim Now

 Smart HVAC Components

 These aren’t the only smart components available.
-There are smart ceiling fans, some that can sense room occupancy and that combine with smart personal assistants and smartphones.
+There are smart ceiling fans, some that can sense room occupancy, and that combine with smart personal assistants and smartphones.
 Plus, there are several smart home assistants on the market, including Amazon Echo, Google Assistant, and others that pair well with smart HVAC systems.

 SOURCE:

-How To Buy An HVAC System
+Chapter 6: How to Buy an HVAC System

 HVAC systems are not one-size-fits-all, so choosing the right one can be challenging.
 Each system is rated for certain applications and levels of performance.
 Depending on the size of your home and your heating and cooling needs, you will need to consider several factors.
 One is the official HVAC ratings that are used.
 These tell you a great deal about how the system works, and include: